Spijkervet/eurovision-dataset/README.md

 ### Downloading the dataset
 The dataset can be downloaded [here](https://github.com/Spijkervet/eurovision_dataset/releases).
 To replicate it, follow the instructions at the bottom of the readme.

+#### Audio
+With the `contestants.csv` in the same folder as the `audio.py` file, the YouTube audio streams of all songs can be collected by running `python3 audio.py`.

 ### Using the dataset in your research paper?
 Please contact janne [dot] spijkervet [at] gmail [dot] com